prasanth100v/Linux/SSH-login.md

 ### ✅ Login as devuser via MobaXterm
 ```
 Open MobaXterm → Session → SSH
-     Remote host: EC2_PUBLIC_IP / DNS
+     🔸Remote host: EC2_PUBLIC_IP / DNS
      ✅ Check Specify username → enter devuser
 Go to Advanced SSH settings
      ✅ Use private key
-        Select the same .pem key used for ec2-user
+     🔸 Select the same .pem key used for ec2-user
 Click OK → you’ll log in directly as devuser
 ```
 ✅ password is NOT required 👍 You’re using SSH key-based authentication, so no password prompt will appear.

 ### 🔐 Why no password?
 ```
-Because:
+🔸Because:
     Your public key is in /home/devuser/.ssh/authorized_keys
     Your private key (.pem) is configured in MobaXterm
            SSH matches the keys → login allowed
 ```
 ```
-/etc/ssh/sshd_config
+🔸/etc/ssh/sshd_config
      PubkeyAuthentication yes
      PasswordAuthentication no
-sudo systemctl restart sshd        #Restart if changed
+🔸sudo systemctl restart sshd        #Restart if changed
 ```